 How To Choose Your Focal Point

 Stand in the main doorway or entrance into your living room and make of note of what you see straight away.
-You might have more than one feature in the living room, especially if it’s an open plan concept.
+You might have more than one feature in the living room.
+Especially if it’s an open plan concept living room.
 So just make one feature stand out more than the other so they’re not competing against each other.

-If you have a fireplace in your home, that can be a beautiful feature to accentuate.
+If you have a fireplace in your home, that can be a beautiful feature to focus on.
 Whether its a modern fireplace or an original feature if you own an older home.
 You might want to leave the fireplace as is and just style it with a few personal features.

 2. Window View

 A garden view helps connect you to the outside even when your indoors.
 So if you have a garden view from your living room this might be the natural thing to draw attention.
 Make the most of the view by choosing your window treatments to frame the view.

 Or add a bench seat or a small seating area with a side table and chair close to the window.
 And make sure your main seating area is arranged around the window view.
 So that wherever anyone sits the view is what they’ll see.